databricks/terraform-provider-databricks/CONTRIBUTING.md

 ## Code conventions

-* `fmt.Sprintf` with more than 4 patterns is considered too complex to maintain.
-Should be avoided at all cost, even in tests.
+* `fmt.Sprintf` with more than 4 placeholders is considered too complex to maintain.
+Should be avoided at all cost.
+Use `EnvironmentTemplate(t, "This is {env.DATABRICKS_HOST} with {var.RANDOM} name.")` instead
 * Import statements should all be first ordered by "GoLang internal", "Vendor packages" and then "current provider packages".
 Within those sections imports must follow alphabetical order.

 ## Linting